mohitpai/journey-optimizer.en/help/using/in-app/create-in-app.md

 ---
 # Create an In-app message {#create-in-app}

+>[!CONTEXTUALHELP]
+>id="ajo_campaigns_inapp_triggers"
+>title="Manage In-app Triggers"
+>abstract="Efficiently control your Triggers by selecting the specific events and criteria that will activate your messages.
+With the Rule builder, users can define precise conditions and values.
+When these conditions are met, they initiate a series of actions, including the delivery of in-app messages."

 You can add an In-app message in a campaign or in a journey.
 Follow the steps detailed below to create an In-app message in both contexts.

 >[!BEGINTABS]